nforgeio/neonKUBE/Images/neon-couchbase-manager/README.md

 # Description

 The **neon-couchbase-manager** service manages the configuration and monitoring of a Couchbase database cluster deployed via a **neon-cli** `neon db create couchbase ...
-NAME` command.
-This command actually deploys two services named after the database.
+DBNAME` command.
+This command actually deploys two services with names that derive from the database name specified.

 For example, `neon db create couchbase ... mydatabase` will deploy: